WHAT IS PRIDE?

 Join us in Central Park for AIDS Walk New York, the world’s largest and most visible HIV fundraising event.

-5 – 8 June Tackle HIV UK 3 Peaks challenge Alongside our partners at Tackle HIV, a number of our colleagues will be climbing the 3 UK Peaks – Snowdon, Scafell Pike and Ben Nevis - to raise funds for our charity partner Terrence Higgins Trust and drive awareness of what it really means to live with HIV today.
+9 June Tackle HIV Royal Windsor Triathlon Alongside our partners at Tackle HIV, a number of our colleagues will be taking part in the Royal Windsor Triathlon to raise funds for our charity partner Terrence Higgins Trust to drive awareness of what it really means to live with HIV today.

-We are proud that our company, through our focus on addressing the HIV epidemic, not only supports but is an active ally to LGBTQIA+ communities around the world.
-We are tearing down walls, and we won’t stop until HIV stigma and discrimination towards the LGBTQIA+ community is a thing of the past.
+We are proud that our company, through our focus on addressing the HIV epidemic, not only supports but is an active ally to LGBTQ+ communities around the world.
+We are tearing down walls, and we won’t stop until HIV stigma and discrimination towards the LGBTQ+ community is a thing of the past.

 RELATED PAGES: